npcottaris/plotlab/README.md

    'figureWidthInches', 6.2, ...
    'figureHeightInches', 6.2);
 ```
-An example of a light/dark pair of automatically generated plots is depicted in the gallery table below (3rd row).
+Examples of light/dark pairs of automatically generated plots are depicted in the gallery table below (3rd & 4th rows).

 `plotlab` also contains scripts for altering the look of plots beyond what can be achieved by setting the graphics root object properties, or for generating more complex plots.
 For example `plotlab.offsetAxes(gca)` offsets the *x-* and *y-* axes by a specified percent of their respective range (3% by default) to help visualizing data points that lie close to the axes, and `plotlab.transparentContourPlot()` can be used to generate contour plots that are semitransparent.